Choose Dr. Morton as your Joint Replacement Surgeon Today!

 Just as the ADA is the professional society for American dentists, the AAOS is the professional society for orthopedic surgeons.
 They have released their own guidelines for surgeons when considering prophylactic antibiotics for dental procedures.

 The AAOS states, “The practitioner might consider discontinuing the practice of routinely prescribing prophylactic antibiotics for patients with hip and knee prosthetic joint implants undergoing dental procedures.”
 They allow more discretion on the part of the physician.
 They assert that there is compelling evidence that oral procedures cause bacteremia, and that this bacterial blood infection could infect the joint hardware, particularly in the first 2 years after joint replacement.
-However, they agree with the ADA that the evidence for prophylaxis is not very strong, and that the number of patients who need to take antibiotics to prevent one infection is very high.
+However, they agree with the ADA that the evidence for prophylaxis is not very strong and that the number of patients who need to take antibiotics to prevent one infection is very high.

 Unlike the ADA, the AAOS delves more deeply into the patients that are an exception to their recommendations.
 For example, they state that immunocompromised patients are a special group.
 Immunocompromised patients do not have as strong of an immune system as their peers for a variety of reasons.
 The AAOS immunocompromised exceptions include patients with HIV/AIDS, cancer patients on immunosuppressive chemotherapy with signs of illness, other disease processes for which the patient is receiving immunosuppressive medications, and bone marrow recipients in a certain time frame.
-They also encourage physicians to include diabetes when considering risk for infection.
+They also encourage physicians to include diabetes when considering the risk for infection.
 People with diabetes are more likely to have infections with their elevated blood sugar and compromised vasculature.

 As their statement indicates, the AAOS feels that there may be a role for antibiotics for prophylactic purposes.
 They give the individual surgeon more leeway when deciding.
 Specifically, their 310-page guidelines report describes the different studies that address antibiotics before dental procedures in patients with joint replacements.
 They argue that many of the studies that suggest that physicians do not need antibiotic prophylaxis have limited evidence to support that suggestion.
 They argue that because the consequences of getting an infection can be devastating and the scientific literature against antibiotic prophylaxis is weak, surgeons can use their own discretion.

-As stated above, the consequences of an infection can be significant.
+As stated above, the consequences of infection can be significant.
 If a joint gets infected, the patient may have to undergo another surgery to remove the joint and infected tissue.
-The patient may have to go multiple surgeries to remove the infection.
+The patient may have to go through multiple surgeries to remove the infection.
 The infection could spread to other places in the body.
 In all cases, the patient would have to receive antibiotics for a longer period of time than if they had just taken the prophylactic antibiotics.
 Surgeons are wary of infections because of these drawn-out consequences.
 They may wish to save their patients from these possibilities.

 Lockhart, Peter B., et al. “Evidence-Based Clinical Practice Guideline on Antibiotic Use for the Urgent Management of Pulpal- and Periapical-Related Dental Pain and Intraoral Swelling.”
 The Journal of the American Dental Association, vol. 150, no. 11, 2019, doi:10.1016/j.adaj.2019.08.020.